watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 In the following sections, details of FP, CP, and MP are explained.

 # Forwarding Plane
-The forwarding plane is responsible for providing SFC through packet classification, SRv6 encapsulation, and forwarding.
+The FP is responsible for providing SFC through packet classification, SRv6 encapsulation, and forwarding.
 In this architecture, all FP components are located within the SR domain, and packets are forwarded using only SRv6.

 ~~~ drawing